l0r3zz/public/installtool/README.md

 ## installtool
 Installtool is a python based CLI utility for scripting "one-off" installs of software packages on Linux based servers.
 It is more light-weight then your typical CM tool like *Puppet* or *Chef*, but since it is *agentless*, it does borrow from the philosophy of Ansible.
-Unlike Ansible however, the *programming model* is more like assembly language, on the  _retro_ tip.
+Unlike Ansible however, the *programming model* is more like assembly language.
 The manifiest or **runbook** as it is called, is rendered in **YAML** and containes 4 basic sections:
 ```
 hosts:                # Put a list of Hosts that the actions will be applied to